 The primary responsibility of a correctional officer is to monitor, supervise, and interact with incarcerated offenders and prepare them to become law-abiding citizens after serving their sentences.
 You will learn the skills you need to ensure the safety and well-being of inmates, yourself, and your colleagues.

-Learn how to supervise inmate movement; appropriate use of control tactics, Taser and other control devices; the principles of human relations, sociology and psychology; communications techniques, including how to brief visitors and criminal justice professionals entering the institution; extracting inmates from cells and conducting security checks; how to conduct safety equipment checks; and how to draft daily logs and reports.
+Learn how to supervise inmate movement, use control tactics appropriately, and how to use Taser and other control devices.
+You will study the principles of human relations, sociology, and psychology; communications techniques, including how to brief visitors and criminal justice professionals entering the institution; extracting inmates from cells and conducting security checks; how to conduct safety equipment checks; and how to draft daily logs and reports.

-As part of the Corrections Officer program, all cadets undergo on the job training at provincial or federal correctional facilities in Atlantic Canada.
-This real life experience offers students the opportunity to use the skills and knowledge they have acquired, and it plays an integral role in preparing them for a career in corrections.
+As part of the Corrections Officer program, all cadets participate in on-the-job training at provincial or federal correctional facilities in Atlantic Canada.
+This real life experience offers students the opportunity to use the skills and knowledge they have acquired and prepares them for a career in corrections.